 Dribbling: Able and willing to dribble side-to-side and/or "drive" forward with the ball when confronted by defender(s).

-Passing & Receiving: Ability to strike the ball accurately with appropriate height, angle & power, and receiving the ball comfortably at various heights and angles.
+Passing & Receiving: Ability to strike the ball accurately with appropriate height, angle & power, and receiving the ball comfortably at various speeds, heights and angles.

 Motivation: Desire to consistently compete and succeed in all activities.